 I’ve absolutely loved the path I’ve taken so far, although the Winter ML was definitely type 2 fun, and would encourage anyone with a passion for the mountains to get involved.
 I guess in any industry there are those who may come across as a bit elitist and yes I could probably name a few I’ve crossed path with over the years such as E5 person, but really they are an absolute minority, the people I climb with and work with are super welcoming and keen to share their knowledge, helping other less experienced people.

 The real key for me to gaining all the experience that I looked up to so much when I was younger, is to just love what you’re doing.
 I love climbing, it was never a chore to log days, it’s what I’d have been doing anyway.
-I consider myself fairly experienced now (as a member of the AMI committee, it still feels odd sitting next to people I’ve looked up to for years!), but there’s so much more to learn and do, it’s never going to stop and never should it.
+I consider myself fairly experienced now (as a member of the AMI committee and approved MIA mentor, it still feels odd sitting next to people I’ve looked up to for years!), but there’s so much more to learn and do, it’s never going to stop and never should it.
 That would make me sad!
 If you’re keen to start the instructor pathway, but haven’t yet, what are you waiting for?
 Get on it!
 It does require a level of commitment and rightly so, as much as my aim is to give my clients an enjoyable and memorable learning experience, safety is always number one and you’re operating in some spicy environments.

 Hopefully this has been of a little interest, feel free to comment with any questions or acost me on the hills (or in Maccy D’s near Folkstone like one previous client did this summer when I was coming back from the Alps!)

 Happy climbing & mountaineering!